-We form them using the verb have (‘have’ or ’has’ for the present perfect, ‘had’ for the past perfect) plus the past participle of the main verb (and sometimes modals or other continuous forms.)
+We form them using the verb have (‘have’ or ’has’ for the present perfect, ‘had’ for the past perfect) plus the past participle of the main verb.
+(Sometimes we add modals before 'have,' or continuous forms after it.
 See Past and Present Perfect Tense Use if you would like more details or examples.)

 · “If you've read a book or newspaper, flown a kite, regained your sense of direction by using a compass, ooohed and aaahed at a fireworks display, worn a soft silk shirt or eaten spaghetti, you've encountered just a few amazing Chinese inventions.”

 Fill in the blanks in the paragraphs below.
 Use the past participles (or past participle + present participle: been+ _______ing) listed above each group of paragraphs.

 become, been, been eating, called, disappeared, seen, spread, traced

 People in the Andes region of South America have _____ _______ potatoes for thousands of years.
 People in Ireland and other parts of Europe had never even ________ a potato until the late 16th or early 17th centuries, years after the Spanish conquest of Peru.

 often ________ white (as compared to sweet) potatoes “Irish” potatoes?
 It’s an interesting story, with a lot of

 Historians have _________ the route the “Irish” potato took to reach Ireland.
 From the Spanish colony of Peru in South America, potatoes were taken to Spain as food for sailors.
 Beginning around the middle of the 16th century (1500s), potatoes had _________ slowly through Europe.
 By the late 1700s, they had _________ adopted by many Europeans as a useful crop.